Probing Axions via Light Circular Polarization and Event Horizon Telescope

 \subsection{Propagation of Photons in an Axion Background}

 Here we intend to consider the polarization signature of an axion background on the linearly polarized light.
-Since the axion {\it{DM}} is highly non-relativistic and moves usually with the virial velocity of galaxies which is $\sim \mathcal{O}(10^{-3})$, we can safely neglect the spatial derivative of axion background and rewrite the interaction of Eq.~(\ref{int}) as \footnote{The photon dispersion relation in a axion background can be identified as }
+Assuming the axion cloud is highly non-relativistic and moves usually with the virial velocity of galaxies which is $\sim \mathcal{O}(10^{-3})$, we can safely neglect the spatial derivative of axion background and rewrite the interaction of Eq.~(\ref{int}) as \footnote{The photon dispersion relation in a axion background can be identified as }

 Therefore, assuming a time-dependent axion background regarding the above form of the axion-photon interaction one can find \cite{Shakeri:2017iph,Shakeri:2017knk}

 This leads to the following set of the Stokes Parameters